antonKuk/software_testing_project_assignment/project.md

 - game rules described in project assignment instructions:

-  - game consists of 10 frames
+  - 10 frames for each player

-  - in each frame, every player will have 2 chances (plus 1 bonus chance could be awarded) to score as many pins as possible
+  - in each frame, every player will have 2 chances (plus 1  chance could be awarded in 10th frame) to score as many pins as possible

   - one point is scored for each pin

-  - if there are more than one player, every player will take his/her turn in a predetermined order
+  - every player will take his/her turn in a predetermined order

   - if a player knocks down all ten pins with their first ball, he is awarded a strike